-· Apple · Bean · Pepper · Pea · Cabbage · Lettuce · Soybean · Additional · Onion · Maize · Banana · Citrus · · Sugarcane
+· Apple · Bean · Capsicum & Chili · Pea · Cabbage · Lettuce · Soybean · Additional · Onion · Maize · Banana · Citrus · · Sugarcane

 Deficiencies in calcium are very rare and will most likely occur on sandy soils during a period of drought.
 The symptoms are primarily visible in the rapidly growing tissues like new shoots and leaves.
 Young shoots are poorly developed and over time their number is reduced.
 Initially, the new or intermediary leaves may show randomly scattered chlorotic stains in the limb.
 If not amended, they start to curl downward or upward and their edges take gradually a necrotic and scorched aspect.
 Mature and older leaves are generally unaffected.
 The root system develops poorly and plants have a tendency to wilt and show a stunted growth.
 With a severe deficiency, flowers can abort, and the growing point of new leaves take have a burnt aspect or simply die.
 Fruits are smaller and unsavory, and in the case of cucumber, pepper and tomato, may develop a rot at the blossom end.
 Seeds have a lower germination rate.